proj-lumi/SweetHavenCakesAndPastries/README.md

 A Windows desktop point-of-sale and inventory system for a bakery — tracking products, customers, suppliers, sales, and purchases against a shared MySQL database, all from a single dashboard.

-Final project for **CCS 5 (Fundamentals of Information Management)**, Silliman University College of Computer Studies.
-Built as a team; the whole point of the course was to learn how to interact with a database — so everything here hangs off one: all records, every CRUD operation, and the dashboard's numbers come straight from SQL queries against a live MySQL server.
+Final project for **CCS 5 (Fundamentals of Information Management)**, Silliman University College of Computer Studies — a learning project, built mainly to practice how to interact with a database.
+Everything here hangs off one: all records, every CRUD operation, and the dashboard's numbers come straight from SQL queries against a live MySQL server.

 ## Screenshots